giacomoborin/giacomoborin.github.io/_publications/2023-06-07-cutting-grass.md

 </p>
 The core idea of the $\Sigma$ protocol is that the verifier produces a new ephemeral set element $\tilde{x} = \tilde{g}\star x$, then showing *or* the full black arrow ($\tilde{g}$) *or* the gray dashed one ($\tilde{g}g^{-1}$), but *never* both of them together.

 When considering the exponentiation on a cyclic group we get the core idea behind the Schnorr signature, however, luckily for post-quantum cryptography, several new group actions are emerging from which we can also define digital signatures, for example from isogenies of ellyptic curves or equivalence of linear codes or tensors.
+More on the design of these signatures can be read [here](https://giacomoborin.github.io/publication/2024-03-09-grass).

 ### MPC of a Group Action
 It is clear that multiple parties having access to additive shares $x_1,x_2,...,x_N$ of $x = \sum x_i$ can compute the exponentiation $g^x$ by multiplying the exponentiation of their shares $g^{x_1} \cdot g^{x_2} \cdots g^{x_N} = g^{\sum x_i}$.
 This idea can be adapted to use also any kind of LSSS.